top of page

 Background

-Over the course of a four-year longitudinal study, we are following the same participants from Grade Primary to Grade 3, collecting data annually on their reading and language skills to understand how children learn orthographic awareness and fluency.
+Over the course of a four-year longitudinal study, we are following the same participants from Grade Primary to Grade 3, collecting data annually on their learning, reading and language skills to understand where children’s learning skill comes from and how it supports their reading development.
 Children will complete a variety of language, cognitive, and reading activities designed to be fun and age appropriate, like choosing between letter patterns and reading words.
 Some activities will be conducted one-on-one with our research assistants while others will take place in small groups.

 From 2025-2028, we are following kids from Primary to Grade 3.
-We conduct data collection in the winter and spring each year.
-Comparing results from Primary and Grade 1 will yield information on the short-term effects of literacy skills.
-By contrast, comparing results from Primary and Grade 3 will shed light on reading achievement as a whole and what early skills predict later success.
+We conduct data collection in the winter and spring of each year.
+Results from Primary and Grade 1 will yield information on the foundational skills that underly learning from reading.
+Results through to Grade 3 will show how these learning skills underpin children’s reading development over time.

 Alphabet Cards